Florida Constitutional Amendment 4: Registering to Vote

 How will the Supervisor of Elections handle voter registration applications in view of Amendment 4?

-Beginning January 8, the Supervisor of Elections office will accept and process voter registration applications, as usual, including from individuals with prior felony convictions who are newly eligible to register pursuant to the terms of Amendment 4.
-Voters who have previously been removed from the voter rolls due to a felony conviction must re-register to vote starting January 8.
+The Supervisor of Elections office will accept and process voter registration applications, as usual, including from individuals with prior felony convictions who are newly eligible to register pursuant to the terms of Amendment 4.
+Effective January 8, 2019, voters who have previously been removed from the voter rolls due to a felony conviction must re-register to vote.

 For more information, please call 941.861.8619 or email@example.com.